autonomous-waverunner/follow-the-leader/code/LC/ReadMe.md

 ## NodeMCU

-The code found in this folder is written for [NodeMCU](https://en.wikipedia.org/wiki/NodeMCU) using the [Arduino IDE](https://www.arduino.cc/en/Main/Software).
+The code found in this folder is written for [NodeMCU](https://en.wikipedia.org/wiki/NodeMCU){: .btn .btn-primary }
+ using the [Arduino IDE](https://www.arduino.cc/en/Main/Software).
 Note however, that arduino IDE has to be [configured](https://github.com/esp8266/Arduino) to work with esp8266 devices.

 It is important to note that the code configures the device to generate its own local wifi network running with SSID "Follow the leader"